 As you descend further down towards Machu Picchu your breathing becomes easier and the dry rocky landscape gives way to the green grass and leafy trees of the Selva Alta, with banana and avocado trees lining the tracks.

-It’s worth saying that if you’re not an experienced long-hiker then the prospect of walking 30km in a single day, at high altitude, might be a wee bit daunting.
+It’s worth saying that if you’re not an experienced long-distance hiker, the prospect of walking 30 km in a single day, at high altitude, might be a wee bit daunting.
 However, there’s no need to pass up this otherwise amazing journey as there are plenty of safe opportunities for pitching a tent for the night.

 You could even camp inside the stone walls of an ancient, roofless Inca house within one of the many ruin sites that aren’t listed or signposted.

 If you do decide the walk the whole distance in one day, you should bank on taking about 10 hours, including a couple of breaks for food.